Data Protection Policy

 Personal data originating in one country is transferred when it is transmitted or sent to another country or viewed or accessed from another country.

-Tompay Personnel must engage with the legal department prior to any transfer of personal
+Tompay Personnel must engage with the legal department prior to any transfer of personal data to a country outside the UK.

 Transfers outside the UK are compliant with UK Privacy laws only if:

--the European Commission has issued a decision confirming that the country to which the transfer is made ensures an adequate level of protection for the individual's rights and freedoms;
+- the European Commission has issued a decision confirming that the country to which the transfer is made ensures an adequate level of protection for the individual's rights and freedoms;

--appropriate safeguards are in place such as standard contractual clauses approved by the European Commission; or
+- appropriate safeguards are in place such as standard contractual clauses approved by the European Commission; or

--one of the other conditions for lawful transfers under Chapter 5 of EU GDPR are met.
+- one of the other conditions for lawful transfers under Chapter 5 of EU GDPR are met.

 Similar requirements must be complied with in respect of transfers from the UK to third countries.